dzieciou/tree-labeller/README.rst

 Tree Labeller
 =============

-Command line tools that helps label all leaves of a tree based only on a small sample of manually labelled leaves.
+The command line tool that helps label all leaves of a tree based only on a small sample of manually labelled leaves.

 Sample scenarios include: